Monoacylglycerols

 Formation and function: 2-Monoacylglycerols are a major end product of the intestinal digestion of dietary fats by the enzyme pancreatic lipase in animals.
 They are taken up directly by the intestinal cells and converted to triacylglycerols via the monoacylglycerol pathway before being transported in lymph to the liver (see our web pages on triacylglycerols for further details).
 Within tissues, monoacylglycerols are produced by lipolysis, as has been studied extensively in relation to triacylglycerols in adipose tissue, with first a reaction with adipose triacylglycerol lipase to generate 2-monoacylglycerols which can then be further hydrolysed by a monoacylglycerol lipase.
 Although it is known that 2-monoacylglycerols can spontaneously isomerize to the 1/3‑isomers, which are thermodynamically more stable, the precise conditions under which this occurs in vivo are not clear.

-Monoacylglycerol formation and catabolism in adipose tissue
+Figure 2.
+Monoacylglycerol formation and catabolism in adipose tissue. |

 Monoacylglycerols are produced in bacteria, fungi, plants and animals from diacylglycerols, but not from triacylglycerols, by the action of diacylglycerol lipases.
 1,2‑Diacyl‑sn-glycerols released by the action of phospholipase C on membrane phospholipids in brain and nervous tissue are used to generate 2‑arachidonoylglycerol by this means.
-In plants such as Arabidopsis, 2-monoacyl-sn-glycerols are generated for synthesis of cutin polymers via an intermediate 2-lysophosphatidic acid produced by specific glycerol-3-phosphate acyltransferases (GPATs).
-While the bacterial diacylglycerol lipases can also hydrolyse diacylglycerols to glycerol and free fatty acids via monoacylglycerol intermediates, the analogous mammalian enzyme has little monoacylglycerol lipase activity.
+In plants such as Arabidopsis, 2-monoacyl-sn-glycerols are generated for synthesis of cutin polymers via an intermediate 2-lysophosphatidic acid produced by glycerol-3-phosphate acyltransferases (GPATs).
+While the bacterial diacylglycerol lipases can hydrolyse diacylglycerols to glycerol and free fatty acids via monoacylglycerol intermediates, the analogous mammalian enzyme has little monoacylglycerol lipase activity.

-It is now recognized that 2-monoacylglycerols and 2-oleoylglycerol in particular have a signalling function in the intestines by activating a specific G-protein coupled receptor GPR119, sometimes termed the ‘fat sensor’, which is believed to be the only receptor responsible for fat-induced release of the gut hormones glucagon-like peptide-1 (GLP-1), peptide tyrosine tyrosine (PYY) and neurotensin.
-When stimulated, this causes a reduction in food intake and body weight gain in rats and regulates glucose-stimulated insulin secretion.
+It is now recognized that 2-monoacylglycerols and 2-oleoylglycerol in particular have are signalling mediators in the intestines by activating a G-protein coupled receptor GPR119, sometimes termed the ‘fat sensor’, which is believed to be the only receptor responsible for fat-induced release of the gut hormones glucagon-like peptide-1 (GLP-1), peptide tyrosine tyrosine (PYY), and neurotensin.
+When stimulated, this receptor causes a reduction in food intake and body weight gain in rats and regulates glucose-stimulated insulin secretion.
 The receptor was at first thought to be located at the apical membrane facing the intestinal lumen, but recent evidence suggests that it may be located at the basolateral membrane.
 Oleoylethanolamide and 1-oleoyl-lysophosphatidylcholine act in the same manner, but 2‑oleoylglycerol is the most abundant of the potential agonists.
 Whether these 2‑monoacylglycerols have signalling functions in other tissues has yet to be determined.

-Catabolism: In animal cells, monoacylglycerols are catabolized mainly by the action of a monoacylglycerol lipase with formation of free fatty acids and glycerol, although a ubiquitously expressed serine hydrolase α/β-hydrolase domain 6 (ABHD6) is believed to be active in regulating the signalling activities of monoacylglycerols.
-The monoacylglycerol lipase is currently of considerable biological interest as it is highly expressed in aggressive human cancer cells and primary tumours.
+The monoacylglycerol lipase is currently of considerable interest as it is highly expressed in aggressive human cancer cells and primary tumours.
 It appears that the resulting high lipolytic activity increases free fatty acid levels in cancer cells, and these feed into a diverse network of pro-tumorigenic signalling lipids, which promote migration, survival and tumour growth in vivo to support malignancy.
-In consequence, a considerable effort is going into development of specific inhibitors of the enzyme.
+In consequence, a considerable effort is going into development of inhibitors of the enzyme.
 Inhibition of monoacylglycerol lipase could benefit to several other disease states potentially, and inhibition of the hydrolysis of 2-arachidonoylglycerol might reduce the availability of arachidonic acid for synthesis of pro-inflammatory prostaglandins.

 Analysis: During extraction of tissues for analysis, monoacylglycerols undergo acyl migration very rapidly to form a mixture that contains more than 80% of the 1/3‑form.
 They can be stabilized and purified by chromatography on adsorbents impregnated with boric acid, provided that great care is taken to avoid polar solvents and elevated temperatures.
 By following appropriate derivatization procedures, stereoisomers of monoacylglycerols can be resolved by chiral chromatography (see our webpage on stereospecific analysis of triacyl-sn-glycerols), but it is more usual to analyse them as a total monoacylglycerol fraction isolated by TLC, for example for gas chromatography of the methyl ester derivatives of the fatty acid components.